 Three main river systems flow west into the Bay of Plenty the Motu, Raukokore, and Haparapara / Kereu Rivers.
 The unspoilt Motu River is fully protected by a national water conservation order and is well used by whitewater rafters, fishermen and other recreational users.

 Many native birds and animals are found in the area.
-As well as common native bush birds like fantails and tui, more rare species such as whio (blue duck), kaka, falcons and kereru are also found.
+As well as common native bush birds like fantails and tui, more rare species such as blue duck/whio, kaka, falcons and kereru are also found.
 There is also a wide variety of animals found including native snails, lizards, skinks, freshwater frogs and bats.

 Introduced animal species include deer, goats, possums, pigs, cattle and mustelids which all pose threats to native plants and animals.

-Mount Hikurangi is the highest peak (1752 metres) in the Raukumara Range.
+Mount Hikurangi is the highest peak (1,752 m) in the Raukumara Range.
 It's recognised as the first point on the mainland to greet the morning sun.

 The summit comprises the northern-most extent of alpine vegetation in New Zealand.
 The alpine plants include large buttercups (Ranunculus spp.), prickly wild spaniards (Aciphylla spp.) and other alpine shrubs and delicate herbs.

 Of particular interest is the small subalpine Hikurangi tutu (Coriaria pottsiana) which is only known from the grassy scree slope behind the tramping hut.
 Treat all plants on Mount Hikurangi with care.